d4t4x/facebook-cleaner/README.md

 # Facebook Privacy Cleaner

+*A work in progress*

 Try it right now: [Install it from Chrome or Firefox]

-*Privacy on Facebook.*

 A browser extension that cleans out a Facebook user's ad preferences, categories, and likes on a periodic basis.